LibreOffice 6.1+ comes with different user interface options and icon styles. Here’s how they look and how to apply them.

 Icon Styles

-LibreOffice 6.1 is having below list of cool icon sets:
+LibreOffice has the below list of incredible icon sets:

 Sifr